Is Your Online Romance Real? Discover How to Spot a Scam

 No matter how convincing their story is, sending money or personal content puts you at risk of financial loss or blackmail.

-Not Sure If Your Online Contact Is Real?
+Not Sure If Your Online Oil Rig Contact Is Real?

-If you’re unsure about the authenticity of your online contact, a professional background check can provide clarity.
-Our private investigators have years of experience uncovering online scams, particularly those involving fake oil rig workers.
+If you’re not sure whether your online “oil rig engineer” is real, a professional background check can provide clarity and peace of mind.
+Our private investigators have extensive experience uncovering romance scams, including cases where fraudsters pose as offshore oil rig workers.

 Protect Yourself from Oil Rig Scammers